-Transparency in planning, designing, developing, validating, deploying, and maintaining AI tools is the primary way to avoid unintended consequences.
+Transparency in planning, designing, developing, validating, deploying, and monitoring and maintaining AI tools is the primary way to avoid unintended consequences.

-- There are cases in which using an AI tool in a context or population in which it had not been tested or validated was shown to produce erroneous or misleading results - Over-reliance on AI decisions in healthcare has shown to produce results completely counter to the intent Health data must always be collected, managed, and shared in ways that reduce the risk of harm individuals' privacy.
+- There are cases in which using an AI tool in a context or population in which it had not been tested or validated was shown to produce erroneous or misleading results - Over-reliance on AI decisions in some aspects of healthcare is premature as there have even been uses shown to produce results completely counter to the intent

+Health data must always be collected, managed, and shared in ways that reduce the risk of harm to individuals' privacy.